chess pieces piled up next to a Russian typewriter

 In Russian, there are a few different ways to make comparisons.
 The most common types of comparisons are…

-• Comparisons that use comparative adjectives or comparative adverbs
+• Comparisons that use or

 → Use these to translate sentences like: “Moscow is almost 650 years older than Washington.